vegaprotocol/specs/protocol/0016-PFUT-product_builtin_future.md

 [Background reading](https://www.cmegroup.com/education/courses/introduction-to-futures.html)

 Futures are a simple "delta one" product and the first product supported by Vega.
-Note that in future (hah) there will likely be a number of other products (synthetics, contracts for difference).
+Note that in future there will likely be a number of other products (synthetics, contracts for difference).

 ## 1. Product parameters